 Mrs E, Manchester (wills, trusts & probate case)

-You will need to apply to the Probate Registry for a Letter of Administration.
-There is an application fee, and a small additional fee for any further copies of the Letter you may require.
-You’ll also need a copy of the death certificate during your application.
+To apply, you will need to apply to the Probate Registry for a Letter of Administration.
+You’ll also need a copy of the death certificate during your application, inheritance tax forms and there is an application fee, and a small additional fee for any further copies of the Letter you may require.

 We are an award winning law firm and have a dedicated team of solicitors to advise and guide you – no matter how complex your situation may be.